 For more guidance on creating safe spaces for digital security trainings, refer to our Creating “Safe Spaces” guide.

 If your participants live in high-risk environments where monitoring is prevalent, it’s essential to to establish spolicies with organizers that will cover communications before, during and after the workshop.
-Most importantly, remember to stick to the following guidelines for your training participants: - Do not divulge the list of participants online, or any of their individual names. - Keep their personal data (passports, full names, addresses) offline and secure no matter what.
+Most importantly, remember to stick to the following guidelines for your training participants:

 Try to include training organizers when discussing about post-training communication with participants, or conduct a separate session specifically to discuss secure communication practices with them.